opensearch-project/documentation-website/_dashboards/visualize/area.md

   <img src="{{site.url}}{{site.baseurl}}/images/area-chart-4.png" alt="Visual of Step 6 process">
 1. Select **Save** from the menu bar at the top left of the screen, enter tutorial - Area in Title, and select **Save** to save.
 Note that Dashboards playground is read-only and will not save any of your session details such as queries.

-# Create an aggregation-based area chart
+# Create a simple aggregation-based area chart

 In Dashboards you have several ways to aggregate numeric data using using a sum, average, count, minimum, and much more.
 For more information on aggregations in OpenSearch, see the [Aggregations]({{site.url}}{{site.baseurl}}/opensearch/aggregations/) page.

-Following the steps below, you'll learn how to create an aggregation-based visualization in Dashboards.
+Following the steps below, you'll learn how to create a simple aggregation-based visualization in Dashboards.

 1. Select **Dashboard** in the